panique/huge/README.md

 - feature: email must be provided, email must fit email format (checked in PHP and client-side in HTML5)
 - feature: password and password repeat check need to be the same (strict php string check ===)
 - security: SQL injection prevention: everything is escaped with real_escape_string()
-- security: passwords are hashed and salted using the offical PHP 5.5 password hashing functions
+- security: passwords are hashed and salted using the official PHP 5.5 password hashing functions
 - security: (works 100% too in PHP 5.3 and 5.4 due to included function compatibility file (in "libraries"))
 - security: user input is cleaned, your php app is protected against XSS attacks